miteshhc/timez/README.md

 ## License:

-timez is licensed under the GNU General Public License v3.0 (GPL-3.0).
-See the LICENSE file for more details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## Contributions: